 This ‘below’ is pretty material: according to a note on Research Tree, forecasts are now £55m against a previous target of £74m.

-Also noticeable is the consistent profit at very low yields: typically the operating margins are between 1.5-2.5% for car dealerships.
+Also noticeable is the consistent profit at very low yields.
+Typically the operating margins are between 1.5-2.5% for car dealerships.
 So we can see that any downturn in business has the potential to hurt them quite badly.
-We saw that during the last recession, when the Lookers share price was even lower than it was today.
+We saw that during the last recession.
+The Lookers share price was even lower than it was today in those years.

 There are some things to like about the business.
-Revenues have grown consistently over the past few years – turnover is on course to double inside of 6 years and there appears to be more growth on the cards, albeit at a much slower rate.
+Revenues have grown consistently over the past few years.
+Turnover is on course to double inside of 6 years and there appears to be more growth on the cards, albeit at a much slower rate.
 Management seem competent and have managed the business well, their fees are not excessive at present.
 As with many car dealerships, their business is very mature and arguably safe from disruption.
-Pendragon among others are seeking the development of the new ‘car supermarkets’ which takes the dealerships downmarket further, but it remains to be seen whether this will be viable.
+Pendragon among others are seeking the development of the new ‘car supermarkets’ which takes the dealerships downmarket further.
+It remains to be seen whether this will be viable.
 In the meantime, many dealerships can gain a loyal following, particularly for the more lucrative parts and servicing.

 Shareholders have been treated well here, very little dilution of shares.
 There has been a dividend which at the last count was 4p.
 Given the yield of over 10% and the fact that this costs the company £15m, it seems unlikely to be held and more likely to be watered down heavily.